-- (1) A fee, as specified by resolution of the Town Board, shall accompany each application Petition for a-Change of Land Use, including rezones and conditional use permits, for any parcel within the Town limits.
-The fee shall be in addition to any Dane County fees, which are not a part of this code, and are not paid to the Town. - (2) In addition to any fee identified in 15.19(1) above, the person making filing a application of a Change of Land Use shall be responsible for all costs incurred by the Town in conjunction with said petition; including but not limited to, consulting and legal fees all costs incurred in and the notification of adjoining and adjacent landowners, either directly or as a reimbursement to the Town Clerk. - (3) As specified in Town of Cottage Grove Ordinance s.
+(1) A fee, as specified by resolution of the Town Board, shall accompany each Petition for Change of Land Use, including rezones and conditional use permits, for any parcel within the Town limits.
+The fee shall be in addition to any Dane County fees, which are not a part of this code, and are not paid to the Town.

+(2) In addition to any fee identified in 15.19(1) above, the person filing a Petition for Change of Land Use shall be responsible for all costs incurred by the Town in conjunction with said petition; including but not limited to, consulting and legal fees and the notification of adjoining and adjacent landowners.

+(3) As specified in Town of Cottage Grove Ordinance s.
 TCG § 07.02(9), there is no fee for a request for variance from a Town ordinance.